Figurations of the Martyr in Near Eastern and European Literature

 Figurations of the Martyr in Early Sunni Texts (Silvia Horsch)

 The figure of the Sunni battlefield martyr (shahid al-ma‘raka) from early Islam takes shape through a process of opposing movements between differentiation and appropriation.
 This figure attests to a practice that is different from that of (early) Christianity even when the term remains the same (the Arabic word shahid, like the Greek word martyrs, refers to both witnesses and martyrs): enduring persecution and torture versus joining a battle unto death.
 In the figure of the Sunni battlefield martyr, various elements of Christian martyrdom are rejected while others are incorporated.
 At the same time, ancient Arab concepts of battle and death transform through the martyr figure, giving way to new concepts that establish jihad and martyrdom as preconditions in certain traditions.
-The texts on martyrs from various historical configurations and different genres appear at the junction between the theology of the Koran that is opposed to myth and mythologizing narratives.
+The texts on martyrs from various historical configurations and different genres appeared at the junction between the theology of the Koran that is opposed to myth and mythologizing narratives.

 While capable of being defined through their continuity or discontinuity with Twelver Shī'ism, the martyrs of the Babi-episode may also be described as figures on the edge.
 While some Babi martyrs died peacefully without violence, others died in a bloody battle in defense of their new faith.
 This battle also exposes the paradoxical nature of the Shi’ite hope for the coming of the messiah: the messiah as the forger of the new Imām ideology versus the messiah as an abrogator of the past.
 This latter figuration of the messiah was especially important during the second half of the Babi’s period of influence and in fact led to religious-political scandals that culminated in the collective martyrdom of the Babi-community.